New derived symmetries of some hyperk\"ahler varieties: P -Functors

 Cautis \cite{cautis_about} has recently made a similar definition; he considers only $H = [-2]$, but we will see interesting examples with $H = [-1]$ as well.
 Of course one would like to find examples with more exciting $H$.

-After giving examples of $\PP$-functors, we construct the $\PP$-twist associated to a $\PP$-functor.
-There is some work to do beyond simply quoting Huybrechts and Thomas, because in taking a certain double cone we face a choice which does not arise for them.
-But thinking carefully about this choice will allow us to simplify their proof that the $\PP$-twist is an equivalence.
+After giving examples of $\P$-functors, we construct the $\P$-twist associated to a $\P$-functor.
+There is some work to do beyond simply quoting Huybrechts and Thomas, because in taking a certain double cone we face a choice that they do not.